AammarTufail/ai-portfolio/docs/index.md

-# 👋 Welcome to My AI Portfolio
+# 👋 Muhammad Aammar Tufail

 I’m an AI and Data Science student passionate about building intelligent systems and solving real-world problems using data.